GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex15_gene_annotation_part3.md

 First, let's have a look at the ```genome_stats.tsv``` file to check the assembly quality of our bins by double-clicking the file within the `Jupyter` environment, viewing from the terminal via `less` or `cat`, or downloading the files from [here](../resources/dram_distillation.zip) and opening locally (e.g. via excel).

-??? magnifying-glass "content of genome_stats.tsv"
+??? magnifying-glass "Content of `genome_stats.tsv`"

     |genome|number of scaffolds|taxonomy|completeness score|contamination score|5S rRNA|16S rRNA|23S rRNA|tRNA count|assembly quality|
     |:--- | :--- |:--- | :--- |:--- | :--- |:--- | :--- |:--- | :--- |